Shady Rescue Finally Held Accountable

 Last week Adopt-a-Pet.com removed Rising Phoenix Mastiff Rescue in Yakima from its website for violating its rules for service.

-The removal was the culmination of a ten month effort by Seattle DogSpot to delete this fake rescue group from North America’s largest non-profit pet adoption website.
+Seattle DogSpot worked for 10 months to delete this fake rescue group from North America’s largest non-profit pet adoption website.

 I first learned about the shady practices of Rising Phoenix Mastiff Rescue and its founder Trisha Porter last December after reading dozens of complaints from people who adopted or attempted to adopt dogs from the rescue.
 (Dozens Say Dogs They Adopted from Rising Phoenix Mastiff Rescue Were Sick, Emaciated, 12/13/2016.)

 The people who filed the complaints said the dogs adopted from RPMR had one or more of the following health problems: parasites, parvovirus, mange, infected wounds, worms, ear infections, diarrhea, torn ligaments, broken teeth, ear and eye infections, ear mites, infected paws, elbow and hip dysplasia, hernias, open sores and bloody stool.

 Some also noted the dogs were emaciated or starved.
 Others said the dogs they adopted had severe behavior or aggression problems that RPMR never revealed to them.